ramongonze/privattacks/README.md

 pip install path/to/privattacks
 ```

-To verify if the package was install corretly, you can run tests:
+To verify if the package was installed correctly, you can run tests:

 ```
 cd path/to/privattacks